Creating an eCourse is one of the most effective ways of monetizing your website.

 Use the audio to expand upon the bullet point.
 Remember that the bullet point is there to give the student something to focus on while you're talking.

-7. Do Markup of Screenshots in a Screenshot Editor
+7. Markup Screenshots in a Screenshot Editor

 Annotating screenshots within the video software is fiddly and there’s potential for the annotations to get out of sync with the screenshots.